 Want to Experience the latest Widex hearing aids?
-Call us on 0800 1 69 68 62 or book your free consultation online now
+Call now on 01506 420519 or book your free consultation online now

 The Unique 440 uses Widex's new U-platform chip which processes sounds across 15 channels.
 15 channels is typical of all Widex top of the range aids.
 What is different for Widex though is the use of "Sound Class Technology", the hearing aid classifies what kind of sound environment you are currently in out of a choice of nine possible environments that are programmed in.
 It then adjusts the sound accordingly to maximise your ability to hear speech sounds clearly.
 The 440 has the most channels in the range and also has a "High Frequency Boost" feature that isn't available in the lower models to give additional clarity when needed.